brunorijsman/rift-python/doc/command-line-options.md

 ## Logging

-The RIFT protocol engine write log messages to the file rift.log in the same directory as where the RIFT protocol engine was started.
+The RIFT protocol engine writes log messages to the file rift.log in the same directory as where the RIFT protocol engine was started.

 Note: when the RIFT protocol engine starts, it does not erase the existing rift.log file, it just appends to it.